Boen97/BackStore/notes/computer-network/Chapter-6-3-multiple-access-links-and-protocols.md

 > **drawbacks**
 1. the failure of one node can crash the entire channel

 ### 6.3.4 DOCSIS: The Link-Layer Protocol for Cable Internet Access

+> three broad classes of multiple access protocols
+1. channel partitioning protocols
+2. random access protocols
+3. taking turns protocols

+- we’ll find aspects of each of these three classes of multiple access protocols with the cable access network!

+> **DOCSIS (Data-Over-Cable Service Interface Specifications)**

+- **DOCSIS uses FDM to divide the downstream (CMTS to modem) and upstream network segments into multiple frequency channels**

+- each downstream channel is between 24 MHz and 192 MHz wide, maximum 1.6 Gbps per channel
+- each upstream between 6.4 MHz to 96 MHz, with a maximum upstream throughput of approximately 1 Gbps.

+> **each upstream and downstream is a broadcast channel**

+> **there is no multiple access problem, since there only a single CMTS transmitting into the downstream channel**